Can Wi-Fi Owners See What Sites I Visit on My Phone?

 Can someone see my internet history if I use their Wi-Fi?

-Wi-Fi owners can easily look up your browsing history through their router’s admin panel.
+Yes, Wi-Fi managers can see what sites you visit through their router’s admin panel.
 Router logs display connected devices, timestamps, sources, and IP addresses – but not necessarily specific URLs.
-Even so, the Wi-Fi owner could use tools like WireShark and OpenDNS to view your internet activities in greater detail.
+Even so, the Wi-Fi owner could use tools like WireShark and OpenDNS to snoop on your internet activity in greater detail.

 Make sure you have CyberGhost VPN switched on anytime you use someone else’s Wi-Fi.
-We’ll encrypt your connection, so your activity can’t be traced back to you.
+Our VPN encrypts your connection, so your activity can’t be traced back to you.
 If a Wi-Fi admin were to spy on you, all they’d see is that you’re connected to a VPN and nothing else.

-Can a Wi-Fi provider see what sites I visit when I am in Incognito mode?
+Can a Wi-Fi provider see what sites I visit when I’m in Incognito mode?

 How do I hide my browsing history when using Wi-Fi?